atoy40/kapton-sample/README.md

 In this application, the GraphQL enpoint is embedded into the client application itself.
 An Apollo NetworkInterface has been written to simulate network and latency.
+Data are in-memory only, so any reload will reset it.

-The GrapĥQL schema is created using graphql-tools from the Apollo project.
+The GraphQL schema is created using graphql-tools from the Apollo project.

+A version is running at https://atoy40.github.io/kapton-sample/ (simulating a 1000ms network latency to demonstrate optimistic UI features of Apollo)

 ## Run the application